DorukUlucay/learning-react/README.md

 [4, 7, 2, 5, 0, 11].filter(e => e%2 === 0);
 //result: [4, 2, 0]
 ```

+## redux
+* redux is a state container lib for js applications.
+* solves react's state complexity by creating an object named Store.
+* Store is immutable. you mutate it through reducers. reducers mutate the state and return the new one.

 ## programming in general
 * be consistent with your style, whatever it is.